dr-mrsthemonarch/prologixEmulator/Readme.md

 ## To Do/Bugfixing:
 - ~~Dynamically display connected clients~~
-  - Fix interactivity of clients
+  - Fix interactivity of clients, scroller
 - Add localhost client to cli input for testing the server and commands and expected responses within the server itself.
-- change static and dynamic ips via Netfinder
 - Fix the Discovery packet structure to properly display uptime, actual mac address and some other things.
 - There is an odd segfault when clicking udp or tcp start and stop buttons too often.
 - Add a "devices" dropdown menu for various emulated GPIB devices.
     - Stanford PSU 350/1

 ### Firmware to implement
+- change static and dynamic ips via Netfinder
 - Remaining commands:
     - clr
     - read